lywu-andrew/framework/README.md

 The list of AnalyzeEntitySentimentResponse objects are ordered based on the order of texts in the directory.

+There are some sample Visualization Plugins in the plugin/visualization folder.
+These plugins make use of 3rd party library JFreeChart to generate visualization images.

 ## Before Running the Program

 1. Create a project in [Google Cloud](https://console.cloud.google.com/) and enable the Cloud Natural Language API, which requires a billing account.